mikeyin97/online_marketplace/README.md

 # shopify_challenge
 Shopify Web Api Challenge

+I was not sure whether the title of a product is supposed to be a unique key for a product.
-Going to assume that the title of a product is an unique key for a product.
+I will assume that the title of a product is not a unique key for a product.
+Title and price as a composite key will uniquely define a product.
+So if you try to push a product with a same title with a different price, it will still be possible.

 To-do List:
 1) Flesh out API